top of page

 serve their communities

 Although we were occasionally fooled by the propaganda, Black and Indigenous People have deep connections to each other through a shared struggle that we still endeavor to overcome.
 There are no words to describe the tragedy of African People who made the horrific trip to America with no way to return home.
 And then to fight for their humanity and the right to live free in a land that they didn’t know belonged to an entirely different group of people.
-When I was I child, I didn’t make the connection that this land belonged to Indigenous Indians.
-The social narrative left out a lot of facts so that we would believe that the land was uninhabited, that europeans worked hard to cultivate the land and were protecting themselves from Indians who were violent warriors that seemingly came from nowhere and scalped people for sport.
+When I was I child, I didn’t make the connection that the land we now call America belonged to Indigenous Indians.
+The social narrative left out a lot of facts so that we would believe that the land was uninhabited, that europeans worked hard to cultivate the land and were protecting themselves from Indians who were violent warriors who seemingly came from nowhere and scalped people for sport.
 It sounds ridiculous as I type it, but

 it took a while for me to wake up and realize that what was happening in Africa was happening in America, just in different ways.

-When Africans were first brought to America, they were taken to plantations to work the fields so they wouldn’t have seen any Indians.
+When Africans were first brought to America, they were taken to plantations to work the fields so they wouldn’t have seen Indians.
 How many generations of Africans were brought to America before they figured out that the land had been gentrified?
 Perhaps those who escaped into the woods and came across Indigenous People there?
-I still don’t quite know how to process that, but I do know that buried underneath the millions of Black bones that fought and died for this country are millions of Indigenous bones.
+I still don’t quite know how to process that, but I do know that buried underneath and with the millions of Black bones that fought and died for this country are millions of Indigenous bones.
 I started looking for the names of the Indigenous tribes who once lived on the land where I reside before the europeans showed up so that I may keep the name of their tribes alive.
 On the journey up the Black ☥ Indigenous Mountains to the dream, it is important for us to investigate any feelings of angst between us because if we follow that feeling back to its root cause, we will find a colonizer.

 Multicultural group with faded image of stages of butterflies coming out of cocoons